 - Do you feel confused, preoccupied, anxious, exhausted, or looking for answers?

 If you answered yes to at least 3 of these questions, it is very possible that you are dealing with a Narcopath.
-Time to plan the smooth exit sooner rather than later.
+Time to plan a smooth exit sooner rather than later.

 Back to what you are here for…

 That’s because Narcopaths are incapable of being in real relationships.
-They lack empathy, compassion and the innate ability to love and connect with another being.
+They lack empathy, compassion, and the innate ability to love and connect with another being.
 Narcs learned these emotions at an early age.
 They’ll get people to do what they want– so they become master manipulators and actors.
-This mental disorder usually stem from severe to mild childhood trauma.
+This mental disorder usually stems from severe to mild childhood trauma.